platformio/platformio-docs/home/index.rst

 PlatformIO Home
 ===============

-|PIOHOME| allows you to interact with PlatformIO collaborative platform using modern and
+|PIOHOME| allows you to interact with PlatformIO's professional collaborative platform
-cross-platform GUI:
+using modern and cross-platform GUI:

 * Project Manager
 * :ref:`pioaccount`